-If you have decided to choose an invoice factoring company, or you are simply in the research stage and looking at all of your options, one of the big questions you will probably have is around the fees and charges related to an invoice factoring solution.
+If you have decided to choose an invoice factoring company, or you are simply in the research stage and looking at all of your options, one of the big questions you will probably have is around invoice factoring costs.
 We have created this quick video guide to explain some of these fees, the terminology and what you might be expected to pay.